lucamanolache/Dream/README.md

 ## News
+- [2025-09-26]: We release the training code for Dream, and you can easily fine-tune on your own dataset.
+Additionally, the training and evaluation code for [Dream-Coder](https://github.com/DreamLM/Dream-Coder) and [DreamOn](https://github.com/DreamLM/DreamOn) are all available now.
 - [2025-07-15]: We release [Dream-Coder](https://github.com/DreamLM/Dream-Coder) and [DreamOn](https://github.com/DreamLM/DreamOn):
    - Dream-Coder is a fully open 7B dLLM for code, delivering strong performance, trained exclusively on public data.
    - DreamOn tackles the variable-length generation and infilling problem in dLLMs.